adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 <p>&nbsp;</p>

-Finally, to download the data click on _Download_.
-The link is highlighted in the following picture:
+Finally, download both, the fasta and fastq files (or download only the fastq and transform it to fasta).
+The download link is highlighted in the following picture:

 <p>&nbsp;</p>